On these pages you will find details of the Park Authority’s Privacy Statement – how we collect information and what we do with it.

 By visiting our website(s) your browser (and in some cases your mobile device) establishes a connection to Facebook servers.
 Facebook directly transfers the plugin, widget or other similar technologies (like pixels) content from your browser (or mobile device), enabling Facebook to receive information about you having accessed the respective page of our website(s).
 We have no direct influence on the data gathered by these technologies.

 If you are logged into Facebook, your visit can be assigned to your Facebook account.
 If you interact with the plugin by clicking “Like” the corresponding information is transmitted from your browser directly to Facebook and stored by it.
-Even if you are not logged into Facebook, there is possibility that the plugin transmits some data e.g. your IP-address to Facebook.
+Even if you are not logged into Facebook, there is a possibility that the plugin transmits some data e.g. your IP-address to Facebook.

 If you are a Facebook member and do not want Facebook to connect the data concerning your visit to our website with your member data already stored by Facebook, please log out of Facebook before entering our website(s).